Industry-Sponsored vs Academic Medical Center Trials: What's the Difference?

 Industry-Sponsored Trials

 Funded and managed by a pharmaceutical or biotech company that owns the treatment being tested.
 The company designs the protocol, hires sites to run it, and uses the data to support an eventual FDA submission.
 Trials tend to be large and multi site, especially in Phase 2 and Phase 3.
-Funding is generally robust, with travel reimbursement, stipends, and on site coordinators common.
+Funding is generally strong, with travel reimbursement, stipends, and on site coordinators common.
 Protocols are tightly defined.

 Academic Medical Center Trials